 SPORTS RECOVERY YOGA PROGRAM

-CLASSES WILL TAKE PLACE DOWNSTAIRS IN OUR PRIVATE FITNESS ROOM.
+CLASSES TAKE PLACE DOWNSTAIRS IN OUR PRIVATE FITNESS ROOM

 HEALTH BENEFITS OF YOGA

-Yoga has both preventative and therapeutic benefits.
-It has been shown to offer both physical and mental benefits to the body and the mind.
+Yoga has preventative and therapeutic benefits.
+It has been shown to offer benefits to both body and mind.

-The many physical benefits of yoga are: it improves flexibility and muscle joint mobility; strengthens, tones, and builds muscles; corrects posture; strengthens the spine; eases back pain; improves muscular-skeletal conditions such as bad knees, tight shoulders and neck, swayback and scoliosis; increases stamina; creates balance and grace; stimulates the glands of the endocrine system; improves digestion and elimination; increases circulation; improves heart conditions; improves breathing disorders; boosts immune response; decreases cholesterol and blood sugar levels; and encourages weight loss.
+The many physical benefits of yoga include: improve flexibility and muscle joint mobility; strengthens, tones, and builds muscles; corrects posture; strengthens the spine; eases back pain; improves muscular-skeletal conditions such as bad knees, tight shoulders and neck, swayback and scoliosis; increases stamina; creates balance and grace; stimulates the glands of the endocrine system; improves digestion and elimination; increases circulation; improves heart conditions; improves breathing disorders; boosts immune response; decreases cholesterol and blood sugar levels; and encourages weight loss.

-The mental benefits include: it increases body awareness; relieves chronic stress patterns in the body; refreshes the body by relieving muscle strain; relaxes the mind and body; centers attention; sharpens concentration; and frees the spirit.
+Mental benefits: increases body awareness; relieve chronic stress patterns in the body; refresh the body by relieving muscle strain; relax the mind and body; centers attention; sharpens concentration; and frees the spirit.